overeemm/overeemm.github.com/index.md

 My research interests are low-code development platforms, model-driven development, event sourcing, CQRS, software evolution, and continuous delivery.

 These are my opinions and experiments.
 The posts are "AS IS", no warranties.
-You are, however, welcome to react on <a href="https://hachyderm.io/@michielovereem">mastodon</a> or through e-mail (publicly available if you search for it).
+You are, however, welcome to react on <a href="https://hachyderm.io/@michielovereem">mastodon</a>, <a href="http://nl.linkedin.com/in/movereem">linkedin</a>, or through e-mail (publicly available if you search for it).

 This is hosted on <a href="https://pages.github.com/">github pages</a>, build with <a href="https://github.com/mojombo/jekyll/">Jekyll</a>, and uses the <a href="https://github.com/poole/hyde">Hyde</a> theme.